What is the Average Price? Decoding the Complexity of Average Pricing and its Applications

 -

 Investment Decisions: Investors use average price data to assess the value of assets and make investment decisions.
-For example, the average price of a stock over a certain period can inform investment strategies.
+To give you an idea, the average price of a stock over a certain period can inform investment strategies.

 Limitations of Average Price Analysis